-We need you to write letters and make phone calls.
+We need you to write letters.

-TO WRITE: Click to download a template letter
+Click to download a template letter

 Tips: We recommend that you do not email your Assemblymember through their website contact form.
 Mailing or faxing a letter is much more effective and if you don't want to mail or fax a letter (so old fashioned!) you can email your letter as a PDF to Christina@theselc.org and we'll send it off for you.
 Phone calls are also very effective.
 Want to set up a meeting with staff or your Assemblymember in your Assemblymember's local office?
 This is the best way to let them know you really care about an issue.
-Contact Christina@theselc.org if you'd like assistance with figuring out who to contact them and preparing talking points.
+Contact Christina@theselc.org if you'd like assistance with figuring out who to contact and or in preparing talking points.

 Want to get more involved?

 We need lots of volunteers.
 Email Christina@theselc.org to get involved.
-In your email please specify if you have a preference for any tasks you'd like to do such as: writing blogs, public speaking, or talking with people one-on-one or in small groups.
+In your email please specify if you have a preference for any tasks you'd like to do such as: writing blogs, internet research, public speaking, or talking with people one-on-one or in small groups.
 And tell us where you live (just your city or county is fine).